- About Us

 By 1937 the Canadians began to hear requests for help from students in the United States as independent evangelical student groups began springing up.
 In 1938 Stacey Woods, the Canadian InterVarsity director, met with students on the University of Michigan campus.
 As an immediate result of that visit, students formed the first InterVarsity chapter in the United States.

-Today, there are more than 1000 InterVarsity staff serving more than 38,000 students and faculty nationwide.
-In addition we produce training materials, camps, books, and media tools which serve both the Church and campus.
-Our work touches every kind of student including graduate students and faculty.
-We are seeking to build witnessing communities on the campus which are bold, broad and ethnically diverse.
+Today, Tom Lin is InterVarsity's president and there are more than 1,000 InterVarsity staff serving more than 40,000 students and faculty nationwide.
+In addition we produce training materials, camps, books, and media tools which serve both church and campus.
+Our work touches every kind of student including graduate students, as well as faculty.
+We are seeking to build witnessing communities on the campus which are bold, broad, and ethnically diverse.